NilPointer-Software/bdfd-wiki/src/guides/buttons.md

 > Link buttons **need to** set their `style` argument value to `link`.

 # $addButton
-Adds button to the response.
+Adds a button to the response message.
 ## Syntax
 ```
 $addButton[new row?;interaction ID/url;label;style;(disable?;emoji;message ID)]